JamesVentures/james/README.md

 $ npx buidler help james-submit-proposal
 Buidler version 1.0.0-beta.7

-Usage: buidler [GLOBAL OPTIONS] james-submit-proposal --applicant <STRING> --details <STRING> --shares <STRING> --tribute <STRING>
+Usage: buidler [GLOBAL OPTIONS] james-submit-proposal --applicant <STRING> --details <STRING> --bonds <STRING> --tribute <STRING>

 OPTIONS:

   --applicant   The address of the applicant
   --details     The proposal's details
-  --shares      The number of shares requested --tribute     The number of token's wei offered as tribute
+  --bonds      The number of bonds requested
+  --tribute     The number of token's wei offered as tribute

 james-submit-proposal: Submits a proposal